LearnCIOT/LearnCIOT.github.io/content/ch7/ch7.3/index.en.md

 !pip install -q pyCIOT
 ```

-After the installation is complete, we can use the following syntax to import the relevant packages to complete the preparations in this article.
+Once the installation is done, you can use the syntax provided below to import the necessary packages.
+This will complete the setup required for the tasks in this chapter.

 ```python
 import pandas as pd